 They invested an incredible amount of money — $300 million on the research, production, and marketing of the Arch Deluxe.
 Although having taken a big swing, they failed.
 It’s now one of the biggest product flops in history.
 But strangely enough, you can still get it in France and Russia.

 7. Create A Free Trial Or Demo

 Before the official launch, you want to get as much feedback as possible.
 In order to see how your product or service works, you want users to experience it.

 Hence create your first hand-made prototype or a product demo.
-This is a crucial stage for any product or service.
-Understanding if your product or service can deliver its expectations in the marketplace can determine its success or failure.
+This is a crucial stage in building an effective product or service.
+Your product or service has some expectations to meet at this is vital to understand whether it will succeed or fail.

 If you are creating a website or app, use a wireframing tool.
-There are plenty of inexpensive ways to make prototypes these days including buying a cheap 3D printer, carving foam and wood, as well as web tools such as Mockflow or Adobe Illustrator.
+Nowadays, there are many affordable ways to make prototypes.
+You can buy a cheap 3D printer, carve foam and wood or you can use web tools such as Mockflow or Adobe Illustrator.

 8. Bring It To Life

 Before you launch it, understand your limitations and either outsource or hire the skills you need.
 Don’t take too long to perfect your product before releasing it.

 Time and consistency are the basic elements of creating a unique brand in the market.
 Market your products/services in tune with the time/seasons that best suit the core proposition of the product.
 Even if you make a mistake, just own it and make it right.